 Day 8: Santa Cruz Highlands / Darwin Station / Santa Fe

 Spend the morning exploring a network of subterranean lava tubes and caverns adjacent to Tortoise Camp.
-We then head into Puerto Ayora, the main town on Santa Cruz, to visit the world-famous giant tortoise-rearing center at the Charles Darwin Research Station.
+We then head into Puerto Ayora, the main town on Santa Cruz, to visit the world-famous giant tortoise-rearing center, run in tandem by Galapagos National Park and the Charles Darwin Research Station.
 Here, international scientists conduct research dedicated to conserving the unique habitats and species of the Galapagos.
-At the facility, we visit the protection pens where hatchlings are bred to help increase depleted tortoise populations, a central mission for both the research station and Galapagos National Park.
+At the facility, we visit the protection pens where hatchlings are bred to help increase depleted tortoise populations, a central mission for both the research station and the national park.
 To date, more than 5,000 tortoises bred at the station have been released into the wild.

 Return to the Nemo III for lunch aboard as we sail on to Santa Fe.
 On a short hike through a forest of prickly pear cacti, look for the endemic land iguanas that wait patiently underneath for fruit to drop.
 Returning to our catamaran, we explore a small islet surrounded by great reef diversity, then set out for a paddle along the north coast.
 Along this expanse, large cliffs and sea caves are used by basking green sea turtles and sea lions, as well as many species of marine birds that nest and roost here.